 Professional practice

-Edward joined Chambers in October 2022 after successfully completing his pupillage and is now developing a broad commercial litigation and arbitration practice in line with Chambers’ specialisms.
+Edward has a broad practice specialising in complex commercial litigation and international arbitration.
 He has particular experience in civil fraud disputes and the conflict of laws issues that such cases raise.
+Since completing pupillage in October 2022, Edward has also built a growing shipping and commercial employment practice.

-Before coming to the Bar, Edward won several prizes and scholarships for his academic performance, including the Vinerian Scholarship from Oxford University for best performance on the BCL and ranked first in his year for two papers.
-Prior to the BCL, Edward had converted across to law at City, University of London, where he was invited back as a Visiting Lecturer to teach public law based on his results, and received top scholarships from Gray’s Inn.
+Before coming to the Bar, Edward won several prizes and scholarships for his academic performance including the Vinerian Scholarship from the University of Oxford for coming first in his year on the BCL with distinctions in all four papers and two faculty subject prizes.
+Prior to the BCL, Edward had converted across to law at City, University of London, where he was invited back as a Visiting Lecturer to teach public law based on his results; he also received top scholarships from Gray’s Inn.

 Career